SuXuping/OCR_MLLM_TOY/README.md

     <img src="assets/ocr_toy14b_llava13b.png" width="100%"></a> <br>
     Evaluation results of OCR_MLLM_TOY14B and LLaVA13B model on mm-vet benchmark.
 </p>
-comparing to LLaVA13B on mm-vet benchmark our model achieve better results in OCR related dimensions.
+Comparing to LLaVA13B on mm-vet benchmark, our model achieve better results in OCR related dimensions.

-Please see this [doc](EVAL.md) for the details.
+Please see this [doc](Eval.md) for the details.

 ## Inference